 a) A non-refundable application fee for each application to a graduate degree program. $125 for Canadian citizens or Permanent Residents, $145 for international students with a study permit.

 b) Official transcripts from all post-secondary institutions attended.
 Original documents or certified true copies of each of your official transcripts and degree certificates, in the original sealed envelope, sent directly from the issuing University.
 Current and previous University of Calgary students are not required to order official University of Calgary transcripts.
+In cases where a student is unable to obtain the original transcript, an exception can be made when a student has received transfer credit that is documented on a transcript from another post-secondary institution.
+Original transcripts may be required for external scholarships or licensure.

 If original documents are not in English: